Diagnostic imaging services such as xrays and ultrasound are often used to assist in diagnosis and prognosis.

 Locate foreign bodies that a pet might have swallowed.

 Digital X-rays - Radiographs (X-rays) are one of the most common tests used to evaluate your pet.
-Our office utilizes digital X-rays because they are fast, more accurate and display great contrast and detail.
+Our office utilizes digital X-rays because they are fast, accurate and display great contrast and detail.
 Because of their accuracy, technicians are able to take fewer images resulting in decreased pet stress.
 Digital X-rays also subject your pet to less radiation than traditional X-rays, which allows your pet to avoid unnecessary exposure.

 The process for getting images of your pet depends on the area being imaged and the size of your pet.
 For cats, dogs, and small exotic pets, we gently lay them on their side or back in order to xray the pets problem area.

-Pets with a disease or medical condition often feel increased anxiety and stress.
+Pets with a disease or medical condition may feel increased anxiety, stress, or discomfort.
 Because of this stress, they may be uncooperative during these procedures.
 In these situations, our staff patiently tries to make your pet feel comfortable and guide them to cooperate.
 If a pet is very painful or remains unwilling, our doctor may recommend a mild sedative for your pet to ease their stress.